odduck41/Rodent/README.md

 # It's a simple programming language✨

-It called Rodent, because we(me, @Artem-627 doesn't care) wanted to name it after a squirrel, quoll, etc. But I undecided.
+It called Rodent, because we(me, cause @Artem-627 doesn't care) wanted to name it after a squirrel, quoll, etc. But I undecided.

 Example: